ThatsVie/atlas-web_back_end/ES6_basic/README.md

 The output will display a budget object, e.g., { income: 400, gdp: 700, capita: 900 }, confirming that the object has been created with the correct properties and values.

+This shows how the function returns a budget object with properties directly assigned from the arguments passed to the function.
+The use of shorthand syntax simplifies the object creation process, enhancing the clarity and brevity of the code.

 ### Task 8

-Illustrates the dynamic generation of object properties using computed property names, based on runtime values such as the current year.
+The `getBudgetForCurrentYear` function demonstrates how it dynamically assigns properties based on the current year:
 ```
 npm run dev 8-main.js
 ```